SilentPaltos/Minecraft-HAL-Lighting-VanillaShader/README.md

 # Minecraft-HAL-Lighting-VanillaShader
 _I don't remember why it is called HAL.._

 It might be not perfect but I just wanted to create some lighting system using minecraft vanilla shaders.
+Just for fun.\
 It affects blocks, entities and particles, but it is also unfinished since not all object are affected by this system.
 And there is a lot of things that can be done to improve this shader.
 Probably I'll fix all of it.

 Here is some screenshots from the developing process:\
 <img width="342" height="192" alt="2025-12-30_21 56 08" src="https://github.com/user-attachments/assets/73350011-81b9-472f-bedd-5fb603f94d0c" /> <img width="342" height="192" alt="2025-12-30_15 41 03" src="https://github.com/user-attachments/assets/0580e6ef-de2e-4c24-942a-ca5accfdca50" />